kamalbuilds/TRX-Links/TRX-Links-chrome-extension/README.md

 ### **Overall Purpose:**
 The extension is likely intended for a specific use case where `<tronlink ... tronlink>` tags are used as placeholders for dynamic content on certain pages (possibly on a specific domain like `x.com`).
 The extension fetches and injects this content, allowing for dynamic updating of the web page based on external data or scripts.

-This is useful in our TRX-Links where content needs to be updated in real-time, such as in the pages on X that pull in data from decentralized networks like IPFS.
+This is useful in our BTC-Links where content needs to be updated in real-time, such as in the pages on X that pull in data from decentralized networks like IPFS.